 Medical Students/Recent Graduates

-We welcome medical students and recent graduates on a limited basis.
+We welcome medical students, nursing students and recent graduates on a limited basis.

 Those who apply have to complete several additional steps to our medical volunteer application process.
 Prior to applying, it is recommended that you read the FAQ.

 Medical education is different around the world.
 Your experience level will be an important factor in determining whether you should submit a medical volunteer or student application.